PlumpMath/Classloader-4/README.md

 ###PromptCommand
 Opens up shell command prompt.
 Easy if you want to do something with a file on the command line.

 ##Code Completion:

 ###ClassloaderClassCompletion
 Suggests namespaces and classes for "Package" lines, "Import" and "Extends".
 The code understand when Import and Extends statements run over multiple lines.

-_Issue:_For some reasons the file needs to be touched/reloaded before it works.

 ##Snippets